Request Funding from GSM

 Normally GSM will not fund stipend or travel funds for an individual.
 Past funding has been awarded for student bus transport to a GSM meeting, Maine teacher workshops, partial support for geology club field trips, and student research projects.

 Proposals are due by October 1 and March 1 of each year.
-Proposals received after October 10 or after March 10 will not be considered for funding in that year.
+For 2022, the deadline is extended to April 1.
+Proposals received after October 10 or after March 10 (2022 only: April 10) will not be considered for funding in that year.
 Proposals received before the due dates will be given preference.

 The GSM Executive Council will consider proposals in October and in March, and funding awards will be announced at the Fall and Spring GSM meetings.
 The actual number of funded projects, and the total amount of funding available each year will be determined by the Executive Council, based on the amount available in the Walter Anderson Geoscience Education Fund.
 The Executive Council reserves the right to make no award if it determines that funding is not sufficient or if no proposal meets the requirements.